 Eventually owning a house could also be high on your child’s long-term priority list.
-Unfortunately, most first-time-buyers don’t even know where to get started.
-Make sure your kids don’t run into troubles by giving them the low-down on how to apply for a mortgage.
+Unfortunately, most first-time buyers don’t even know where to get started.
+Make sure your kids don’t run into trouble by giving them the low-down on how to apply for a mortgage.

 Explain the nuances of debt-to-income ratios or inform them on what to look out for while hunting down the right lender.

-Since financial literacy is not yet focused on in schools, it’s still up to parent’s to instil all of the necessary knowledge for their child to successfully handle their own finances.
+Since financial literacy is not yet focused on in schools, it’s still up to parents to instill all of the necessary knowledge for their child to successfully handle their own finances.
 And hopefully, with age and real-world experience – the lessons will sink in.